njng2/ReadMe/README.md

 🎓I am currently majoring in Computer Science
 🔬I graduated university on May 2018.
 My first degree was a Bachelor of Science in Biology from the Unveristy at Buffalo
 🌟Fun fact: I am an undergraduate teaching assistant in Programming in C++ and Programming in Python.
+🌟I love to participate in Hackathons with friends!

 The projects I am currently working on are: